Like the idea of only having to control a hose when vacuuming? Done with pushing a heavy upright vacuum around? Say hello to the Bissell Zing.

 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level approximately 3′ away from the vacuum.

-The Bissell Zing offers a pretty good value overall.
+The Bissell Zing offers a pretty good value overall and for most consumers is worth it.
 While there are some performance issues with larger debris and the build quality isn’t the absolute best, the relative low price still earns this vacuum points.

 During our cleaning tests, the Zing performed at a high level on all three floor types.
 The only issue we noticed was with the cereal tests.